kyokenn/rogdrv/README.md

 rogdrv
 ======

-rogdrv is a simple ASUS ROG (Republic of Gamers) userspace mouse driver for Linux.
+**rogdrv** is a simple ASUS ROG (Republic of Gamers) userspace mouse driver for Linux.
-The mouse is a composite device which consists of 2 devices: mouse, keyboard and consumer control for changing mouse settings.
+The mouse is a composite device which consists of 3 devices/interfaces: mouse, keyboard and consumer control for changing the mouse settings.
-The keyboard part is unsupported on Linux, but it's recognised as HID device.
+The keyboard interface is unsupported on Linux, but it's recognised as HID device.
 So this driver maps HID events to the generic keyboard events.

 The protocol was reverse-engineered, so everything is experimental.
 Use at your own risk.